-In the book of Exodus verse 4 of chapter 16 states that God rained bread or hidden manna from heaven in order to feed his people after they left Egyptian bondage.
+Exodus 16:4 states that God rained bread from heaven in order to feed his people after they left Egyptian bondage.
 This miracle in the wilderness has no counterpart today.
 It was the staple food for a few million Israelites during their sojourn in the wilderness.
-This miraculous substance, which was like coriander seed and tasted like honey (Exodus 16:13), was more than just food.
+This miraculous substance, however, was more than just food.

+Manna was used as a teaching tool to convey an important lesson regarding obedience and to underscore the acceptable day to worship our Creator.
 During the generations of Egyptian slavery, the Israelites had lost track of God's Sabbath day.
-As later verses in this chapter show, this daily meal became God’s teaching tool.
+As later verses in chapter 16 of Exodus show, this daily meal became God’s teaching tool.
 It taught or revealed the correct day to keep the Sabbath and what was permissible on it (Exodus 16:22 - 30).

-After the children of Israel received God's law and built a tabernacle in the wilderness, they were commanded to place some manna inside the ark of the covenant (Hebrews 9:4).
+After the children of Israel received God's law and built a tabernacle in the wilderness, they were commanded to place some of the manna inside the Ark of the Covenant (Hebrews 9:4).
 It was hidden, in a sense, inside an earthen vessel (baked clay) overlaid with gold that was put in the ark.

-In Mark 2 Jesus revealed to the Pharisees what was permissible on the Sabbath day, just like the bread from heaven taught the ancient Israelites (Mark 2:24 - 28).
+Jesus, in Mark 2, revealed to the Pharisees what was permissible to do on the Sabbath by using the manna miraculously provided to the ancient Israelites as an example of how to properly observe the day (Mark 2:24 - 28).